BPowell1999/my-website/content/posts/google-stadia.md

   - reviews
 ---

-Hey guys - I'm sorry it's been a while since you've heard from me; I've got a post lined up that's related to that.
-However, for the time being, let's discuss Google Stadia.
+Hey guys - today let's discuss Google Stadia.

 _**FULL DISCLOSURE:** I received my Stadia controller and a Chromecast Ultra to keep for **free** thanks to my YouTube Premium subscription as part of a **publicly available** offer from Google.
 My thoughts are my own, I **am not** being paid to say anything and nobody is reviewing this post before it goes live._